Sample Gift Plans

 Well, he's still around, thank goodness.
 His children are grown and settled, and they did a little better financially than they ever thought would be possible when they were starting out.
 Truth is, their family no longer needed all the life insurance coverage he was carrying for them.

 That excess insurance was really an asset that was no longer productive for them.
-They talked about it with their accountant, and she said that they could donate some policies to their favorite charity – Lindner Center of HOPE.
+They talked about it with their accountant, and she said that they could donate some policies to their favorite charity – Lindner Center of Hope.
 They would receive an income tax deduction approximately equal to the cash surrender value of the policies, which would come in very handy at tax time.

-Lindner Center of HOPE could either cash in the policies and use the funds for current projects, or hold them for the death benefits they will pay when at their death.
+Lindner Center of Hope could either cash in the policies and use the funds for current projects, or hold them for the death benefits they will pay when at their death.

-It was a win-win result: they were able to help Lindner Center of HOPE out significantly, but they did it by using assets they had almost forgotten about, and in a way that didn’t affect their cash-flow or family’s security.
+It was a win-win result: they were able to help Lindner Center of Hope out significantly, but they did it by using assets they had almost forgotten about, and in a way that didn’t affect their cash-flow or family’s security.

 Gifts from a Retirement Plan